Published by Lookforzebras

 Length: 4 weeks

 Medical Informatics is a rapidly growing field in healthcare which involves the use of computer technology to improve healthcare.
 After a brief introduction to the overall field of medical informatics through a course pack, this rotation will focus primarily on clinical informatics.
-Clinical informatics is the sub-field of medical informatics concerned with how computer technology affects clinical care.
-Examples of clinical informatics topics include electronic medical records, clinical decision support, and personal health records.
+Clinical informatics is a sub-field of medical informatics that specifically focuses on how computer technology affects clinical care.
+Some key examples of clinical informatics topics include, but are not limited to, electronic medical records, clinical decision support systems, and personal health records.

 9. Business in Medicine